hedgehog125/Bagel-V2/README.md

 # Bagel-V2
-**Update**: Since I released an [improved version of the service worker plugin this originally used](https://github.com/hedgehog125/SvelteKit-Adapter-Versioned-Worker), this PWA adapted to use it from the older version.
+**Update**: Since I released an [improved version of the service worker plugin this originally used](https://github.com/hedgehog125/SvelteKit-Adapter-Versioned-Worker), this PWA was adapted to use it from the older version.

 I made a sequel to the original Bagel PWA to see how quickly I could make it.